This easy and healthy grilled salmon bowl takes just 30 minutes to make. It is a light and tasty dinner idea that you just can’t go wrong with.

 - To assemble the bowls, add about 1/2 cup cooked quinoa into each bowl and top it with cucumbers, cherry tomatoes, onions, corn, olives and salmon chunks.

 - Sprinkle with fresh chopped parsley, lemon zest and drizzle with olive oil and lime juice.
-Season to your taste and enjoy!
+Season to your taste.

 - If you grill salmon indoors, grill it on a cast iron grill pan (See how at Tip no. 1).
 If you do it outdoors, a charcoal grill will enhance its flavor.